 · Di Maggio M., Franzoni F., Kermani A., Sommavilla C. (2016), The Relevance of Broker Networks for Information Diffusion In the Stock Market

 This paper shows that the network of relationships between brokers and institutional investors shapes the information diffusion in the stock market.
-We exploit trade-level data to show that trades channeled through central brokers earn significantly positive abnormal returns.
-This result is not due to differences in the investors that trade through central brokers or to stocks characteristics, as we control for this heterogeneity; nor is it the result of better trading execution.
-We find that a key driver of these excess returns is the information that central brokers gather by executing informed trades, which is then leaked to their best clients.
-We show that after large informed trades, a significantly higher volume of other investors execute similar trades through the same central broker, allowing them to capture higher returns in the first few days after the initial trade.
-The best clients of the broker executing the informed trade, and the asset managers affiliated with the broker, are among the first to benefit from the information about order flow.
+We exploit trade-level data to show that central brokers gather information by executing informed trades, which is then leaked to their best clients.
+We show that after large informed trades, a significantly higher volume of other institutional investors execute similar trades through the same broker, allowing them to capture higher returns in the first few days after the initial trade.
+In contrast, we find that when the informed asset manager is affiliated with the broker, such imitation does not occur.
+Similarly, we show that the clients of the broker employed by activist investors to execute their trades tend to buy the same stocks just before the filing of the 13D.
 This evidence also suggests that an important source of alpha for fund managers is the access to better connections rather than superior skill.

 · Franzoni F., Giannetti M. (2016), Financial Conglomerate Affiliated Hedge Funds: Risk Taking Behavior and Liquidity Transformation